photoprism/photoprism-docs/docs/contact.md

 USt-ID: DE189758973

-## Trademarks ##

-PhotoPrism™ is a registered trademark of Michael Mayer.
-You may use it as required to describe our software, run your own server, for educational purposes, but not for offering commercial goods, products, or services without prior written permission.
-In other words, please ask.

 ## Don't Panic ##

 We'd like to remind everyone that we are not full-time marketing specialists but developers